aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/2-for/README.md

 doubles2 == [6,8]; // true
 ```

-... which gets applied before the mapping part happens.

-The comprehension above is equivalent to:
+... which gets applied before the mapping part happens, ie: the comprehension above is equivalent to:

 ```
 doubles2 = [1,2,3,4].filter(\i > 2).map(\2 * i);